appsemble/appsemble/packages/studio/pages/docs/01-studio/01-app-store.md

 #### Organization roles

-Depending on your role in the app's organization you will see different pages and buttons.
+Depending on your role in the app's organization you will see different pages and buttons in the left side menu.

 - **Member (for all roles)**: Shows the App definition page, button to clone an app and the option to export the app